FSA-2104-CAPSTONE-11/FormFit/README.md

   4.  `heroku config:set SEED=true` to get heroku to sync and seed your database

-Oauth Setup

-  5.  if you are using github oauth, you'll need to register another OAUTH app with github with the appropriate callback url and set the environment variables for GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET
-  6.   note everytime your app restarts, the database tables will be dropped and re-created.
+  5.   note everytime your app restarts, the database tables will be dropped and re-created.
 To avoid this you can config:unset SEED

 * **If you already have a Heroku app...**